 In 2021, Bühler continued to prioritize the safety and wellbeing of all employees, while maintaining our focus on training and education.
 With nearly 12,500 staff across the globe, flexibility and resilience became key success factors in response to public health challenges and all related limitations.
 Bühler continued its commitment to its global apprenticeship program and to the development of employees on all levels.
 The same was true for the training of personnel of customers, both in Bühler schools as well as in dedicated training centers.

 It has long been Bühler’s strategy to be in the region for the region with our global Services & Sales organization.
 This strategy was key to our ability to continue important service offerings at all times for our customers globally.
 Having experts present in all key markets proved yet again to be a key success factor.
 Understanding the challenges our customers were facing in the different countries and continents has allowed Bühler to make decisive steps towards providing an even more customer-centric approach in its service offering.

 The recently renewed and expanded services portfolio – including new digital services and Service Level Agreements – grew in orders by 15% to CHF 746 million.
 Combined with Bühler’s Single Machine business, the Service business represents about one-third of the overall turnover.
-Orders on the online platform “myBühler” grew by 50% to CHF 90 million; nearly 100 customer sites are now connected to the Bühler Insights platform; and RemoteCare contracts, of which customers make use of online support functions, have increased by a factor of 6 to nearly 400.
+Orders on the online platform “myBühler” grew by 50% to CHF 90 million; nearly 100 customer sites are now connected to the Bühler Insights platform; and RemoteCare contracts, of which customers make use of online support functions, more than tripled to nearly 400.
 Nearly 160,000 service orders were carried out.
 “It is not only that we grew volume, but that we changed the character of our Service business to specific value additions for our customers, enabling them to improve the performance of existing and new assets.
 This, at the same time, is a key contributor to improved sustainability in the value chains of our customers,” says CEO Scheiber.